arnokoehler/spring-transactions-jpa/readme.md

 ---

-Well let's see what would suits our use-case:
+# Let us for a second forus on our tooling

 * POSTGRES default = Read committed
 * ORACLE Read commited OR serializble (NO OTHER SUPPORT)

-So it doesn't feel like we should really deep dive into the others besides READ COMMITTED
+So it doesn't feel like we should really deep dive into the others besides READ COMMITTED (since stronger modes only make your systems slower)

 (change my mind ...)

-# Seeing this in more detail
+# Seeing transactions work

 Configure logging of “org.springframework.transaction” to be configured with a logging level of TRACE.
 This way you can see more information about what is going on in your transactions.